Updated: 6/28/2021 (originally published on 6/25/2021)

 The cause of the collapse is still unknown and may very well take years to piece together and fully understand how a building only 40 years old can suddenly collapse without warning.
 However, one thing is for sure, a condominium that was built in the 1980s should not have collapsed and regular inspections and testing in most cases should have caught any issues.

 If it is determined that local government officials failed to properly inspect the building, then there potentially could be claims against those responsible.
-However, in general, most governmental agencies are immune from liability through a legal theory known as Sovereign Immunity.
+However, in general, most government agencies are immune from liability through a legal theory known as Sovereign Immunity.
 Specifically, Sovereign Immunity is a legal doctrine that protects state governments and agencies from being sued civilly by individuals who have been injured by those working for or on behalf of the state, municipality, city, agency, etc. Fortunately, Florida waived its sovereign immunity for select types of civil legal actions.
 Included in those instances in which certain actions are identified to be negligence.

 Governor Ron DeSantis stated at a press conference early Thursday morning that the scene looked much worse than the pictures shown across the media, “the TV doesn’t do it justice” and that “It is really, really traumatic to see the collapse of a massive structure like that.”